Gravitational-wave constraints on the pair-instability mass gap and nuclear burning in massive stars: Abstract

-The non-parametric analysis over a large dataset gives us extreme confidence that a transition to a broader and more uniform distribution exists in the population.
-Motivated by this, we introduce a more informed parametric model in which the high-mass population is described by a uniform distribution with independent bounds, and use this model in what follows (unless otherwise specifies).
-The bounds are inferred at $\chi_{\rm eff,\ max}=0.50^{+0.12}_{-0.11}$ and $\chi_{\rm eff,\ min}=-0.22^{+0.38}_{-0.45}$.
-The lower bound of the distribution is less well constrained.
-In contrast, the sharp upper cutoff at $\simeq 0.5$ is robust, and---among all proposed formation channels---only hierarchical mergers naturally and consistently predict such a limit~\cite{2025PhRvL.134a1401A}.
-Fig.~\ref{par} shows the recovered distributions of $\chi_{\rm eff}$.
-Under this parametric model we infer $\tilde{m}=45.3^{+6.5}_{-4.8}\,M_\odot$.
-This value is close to the value of the lower edge of the PISN mass gap often obtained by theoretical and numerical studies \cite{Woosley2016,2019ApJ...887...72L,2023MNRAS.526.4130H,2019ApJ...887...53F}.
-The posterior distribution of $\tilde{m}$ from this model is shown in the left panel of Figure \ref{fig:fig2}.
+The non-parametric analysis over a large dataset gives us confidence that a transition to a broader and more uniform distribution exists in the population.
+Motivated by this, we introduce a more informed parametric model in which the high-mass population is described by a uniform distribution with independent bounds, and use this model in what follows (unless otherwise specified).
+As before, the distribution below $\tilde{m}$ is well described by a Normal distribution with positive mean, $\mu=0.05^{+0.02}_{-0.02}$, and small dispersion, $\log_{10} \sigma=-1.29^{+0.18}_{-0.17}$.
+The distribution above $\tilde{m}$ is a broad distribution for which we infer upper and lower bounds of $\chi_{\rm eff,\max} = 0.49^{+0.14}_{-0.12}$ and $\chi_{\rm eff,\min} = -0.41^{+0.40}_{-0.35}$, respectively. {The lower bound is less well constrained than the upper bound, primarily due to selection effects and parameter-estimation uncertainties.
+Nevertheless, we find that $\chi_{\rm eff,\min} < 0$ with $98.4\%$ credibility, providing strong evidence for misaligned spins in the population.
+The median value $\langle \chi_{\rm eff} \rangle = 0.02^{+0.18}_{-0.17}$, indicates that the distribution is statistically consistent with being symmetric around zero.} Figure~\ref{par} shows the corresponding recovered $\chi_{\rm eff}$ distributions.

+From the same parametric model we infer a characteristic mass scale of $\tilde{m} = 44.3^{+5.9}_{-3.5}\,M_\odot$, a value close to the lower edge of the {pair instability} mass gap reported in theoretical and numerical studies~\cite{Woosley2016,2019ApJ...887...72L,2023MNRAS.526.4130H,2019ApJ...887...53F}.
+The posterior distribution of $\tilde{m}$ is shown in the left panel of Figure~\ref{fig:fig2}.